amyduguid2/neuroblastoma_risk_prediction_FNN/README.md

 ## Prediction on Unlabeled Data

-Final model is retrained on the full training set and used to generate predictions on unlabeled test data.
+Final model is selected and used to generate predictions on unlabeled test data.

 ## 📊 Evaluation Metrics
 Accuracy